Codecademy/docs/content/java/concepts/calendar/terms/complete/complete.md

 ---
-Title: 'complete()'
+Title: '.complete()'
-Description: 'A method to fill in any not-set fields of a Calendar instance.'
+Description: 'A method to fill in any empty fields of a Calendar instance.'
 Subjects:
 - 'Computer Science'
 Tags: